CEWendel/Twilio-Hackpack-for-Heroku-and-Express/README.md

 ```

 #### Phone Number Endpoints
-The twilio node helper library handles the Voice and Sms url's for you.
+The Twilio node helper library handles the Voice and Sms url's for you.
 All you have to do is setup your 'PhoneNumber' object

 ```javascript
 var onIncomingCall = function(reqParams, res){